arzabz/arzabz.github.io/_posts/2024-04-24-thinking-about-saturn.md

 </figure>

 furthermore, the way the light of the sun shines and reflects off saturn's surface (if you could call it that) just showcases its behemoth size and roundness, a cosmically perfectly round object.

-{{ page.excerpt }}

 the desolate space is such a wonder for us.